Skip to Main Content

 Advisory: CTIS-11 and CTIS-15

 This course covers cloud deployment and service models, cloud infrastructure, and the key considerations in migrating to cloud computing.
 This course also provides the required technology essentials across all domains—including compute, storage, networking, applications, and databases to help develop a strong understanding of virtualization and cloud computing technologies.
 Prepares students for the AWS Cloud Practitioner and the CompTIA Cloud+ certifications.
-(04/22)
+(12/24)

-CTIS-10 INTRODUCTION TO DATABASE MANAGEMENT SYSTEMS
+CTIS-10 INTRODUCTION TO DATABASE AND INTELLIGENT SYSTEMS

 3 units: 2 hours lecture, 3 hours lab.